Geek4IT/Geek4IT.github.io/_posts/2014-9-7-A Programmer's Guide To Data Mining.md

 - 10-fold Cross Validation: With this method we have one data set which we divide randomly into 10 parts.
 We use 9 of those parts for training and reserve one tenth for testing.
 We repeat this procedure 10 times each time reserving a different tenth for testing.

+- Ten-fold cross validation example:
+	- Step 1, we equally divide the data into 10 buckets:
+	- Step 2, we iterate through the following steps ten times:
+	- Step 3, we sum up the results.

 [Chapter 6: Naïve Bayes](http://guidetodatamining.com/chapter-6/)

 [Chapter 7: Naïve Bayes and unstructured text](http://guidetodatamining.com/chapter-7/)